RazorSh4rk/DrawJS/README.md

 It isn't, but you can attach DrawJS objects to different canvases so the contexts don't get messed up.
 That ought to worth something.
-The point is not writing a separate framework for canvas API, it's wrapping it's code into a readable format.
+The point is not writing a separate framework for canvas API, it's wrapping its code into a readable format.

 To use it, just